 Jan Flatin - Bio Sketch

-Jan Flatin is an administrative assistant at the Center for Rural Health (CRH) at the University of North Dakota School of Medicine and Health Sciences in Grand Forks.
+Jan Flatin is an administrative assistant at the Center for Rural Health (CRH) at the University of North Dakota School of Medicine & Health Sciences in Grand Forks.

-In this position Jan Flatin oversees various grant programs with the goal of providing support to Indigenous communities including: Seven Generations Center of Excellence, National Indigenous Elder Justice Initiative (NIEJI), NIEJI Innovation, and the HOPE Project.
-She is responsible for tracking grant progress and accomplishments, and providing application preparation and support.
+In this position, Jan oversees various grant programs with the goal of providing support to indigenous communities, including the Seven Generations Center of Excellence, National Indigenous Elder Justice Initiative (NIEJI), NIEJI Innovation, and the HOPE Project.
+She is responsible for tracking grant progress and accomplishments and providing application preparation and support.

-Before joining the Center full-time Flatin worked for UND’s departments of University & Public Affairs and Ceremonies & University Events.
+Before joining the Center full time, Jan worked for UND’s departments of University & Public Affairs and Ceremonies & University Events.
 She is originally from Fergus Falls, Minnesota.

 Established in 1980, the CRH is one of the nation’s most experienced rural health organizations.
 It has developed a full complement of programs to assist researchers, educators, policymakers, healthcare providers, and most important, rural residents to address changing rural environments by identifying and researching rural health issues, analyzing health policy, strengthening local capabilities, developing community-based alternatives, and advocating for rural concerns.